apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 }
 ```

+## Bypass Rules

+Each multifactor provider is equipped with options to allow for MFA bypass.
+Once the provider
+has is chosen to honor the authentication request, bypass rules are then consulted to calculate
+whether the provider should ignore the request and skip MFA conditionally.

+Bypass rules allow for the following options for each provider:

+- Skip multifactor authentication based on designated **principal** attribute **names**.
+- ...[and optionally] Skip multifactor authentication based on designated **principal** attribute **values**.
+- Skip multifactor authentication based on designated **authentication** attribute **names**.
+- ...[and optionally] Skip multifactor authentication based on designated **authentication** attribute **values**.
+- Skip multifactor authentication depending on method/form of primary authentication execution.

+A few simple examples follow:

+- Trigger MFA except when the principal carries a `affiliation` attribute whose value is either `alum` or `member`.
+- Trigger MFA except when the principal carries a `superAdmin` attribute.
+- Trigger MFA except if the method primary authentication is SPNEGO.
+- Trigger MFA except if credentials used for primary authentication are of type `org.example.MyCredential`.

 ## Fail-Open vs Fail-Closed

 The authentication policy by default supports fail-closed mode, which means that if you attempt to exercise a particular